Chris-Cunningham/Manabase/README.md

 Not Planned
 * X spells will probably always be treated as though X = 0.
 * Delve and other alternate cost mechanics are probably forever ignored.
-* Fetching will never shuffle your library, meaning it does not exactly work correctly with scry or Courser; if it did, another fix would be needed to prevent “prescient fetching.”
+* Fetching will never shuffle your library, meaning it does not exactly work correctly with scry; if it did, another fix would be needed to prevent “prescient fetching.”
+Courser will turn every fetchland into an untapped scryland, which is pretty close.
 * “Curving out”: If your hand is Temple, Mountain, then you can’t cast both your one-drop and your two-drop on curve, but the program notices that you can do either one, so both will probably always count as castable.

 In case it wasn't clear, this kind of analysis is definitely inspired by Frank Karsten's Frank Analysis series, especially the article here: http://www.channelfireball.com/articles/frank-analysis-how-many-colored-mana-sources-do-you-need-to-consistently-cast-your-spells/ .